Former UW QB Jake Haener: ‘I love the game and want to try to get on the field somewhere’

 “I didn’t want to be that kid that shies away from the competition,” he said.
 “I wanted to go at it and give this kid a battle, and I think a lot of people in the Seattle area and across the country thought this kid was just going to be handed the job.
 That wasn’t the case.

-“I fought him down to the last week, and I truly think that they had a very hard decision to make, because I don’t think anybody in that building really had an idea of who the starter was going to be until coach Pete and coach Hamdan made the final decision.
+“I fought him down to the last week, and I truly think that they had a very hard decision to make, because I don’t think anybody in that building really had an idea of who the starter was going to be until Coach Pete and Coach Hamdan (offensive coordinator Bush Hamdan) made the final decision.
 Because it was very close.”

-So close, it seems, that Petersen told the media on Friday that both Eason and Haener would play in Saturday’s season opener against Eastern Washington.
+So close, it seems, that Petersen told the media Friday that both Eason and Haener would play in the Aug.
+31 season opener against Eastern Washington.
 According to Haener, the plan was for the former Monte Vista High School standout to earn “a quarter or two” of action.
 He also said that Petersen and Co. pushed for him to stay, and told him that if he still wanted to transfer following the 2019 season, they would approve any waiver endorsing immediate eligibility at his next institution.

 Still, Haener was ultimately unwilling to leave his future to chance.
 He said that he “wanted to guarantee myself a fresh start somewhere and two years of eligibility.”

-And, yes, the timing of his departure was “awkward,” to use Petersen’s word from Monday’s press conference.
-The sixth-year Huskies’ head coach added, “Was it surprising?
+And, yes, the timing of his departure was “awkward,” to use Petersen’s word from Monday’s news conference.
+The sixth-year Huskies coach added, “Was it surprising?
 Yeah, the timing was surprising.”

 Considering that redshirt freshman Colson Yankoff also transferred to UCLA this offseason, Washington will enter Saturday’s opener with just three scholarship quarterbacks.
 That’s certainly surprising, and perhaps more than a little unsettling.